Ohm-Np/openRspat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of openRspat is to create API access to the free and open source geodatasets and provides functions to process those datasets.
+The goal of openRspat is to create API access to the free and open source geodatasets and provide functions to process those datasets.

 ## Installation